 This is a French company providing a variety of games with hardware such as an Intel Xenon CPU, with Nvidia GTX 1070 or similar, SSD storage only for you as well as 12GB of RAM or more.
-This one also requires you to download the games on their cloud PC, but not only you can play games on their top shelf silicon in the cloud, but also use other Apps which requires heavy CPU and GPU processing such as After Effects, Premier pro, Houdini and much more.
+This one also requires you to download the games on their cloud PC, but not only can you play games on their top-shelf silicon in the cloud, but also use other Apps that require heavy CPU and GPU processing such as After Effects, Premier pro, Houdini and much more.
 The only problem is that some of their

 Pricing starts from $29 a month for the GTX 1070 rig.
 They also have a YouTube channel, but most of it is in French.